Body (noun) — all physical parts of a person or animal, including the head, arms, legs, and organs.

 Famous Quotes Featuring “Body”

-Loads of famous person have used a description of the body in their statements in one way or another.
-And this is quite understandable, since this is the basis of our life, and let’s see what facets of the meanings of the word “body” were used by celebrities.
+Loads of famous people have used a description of the “body” in their statements in one way or another.

 — Buddha